 In this article, I will discuss the criteria and the methodology that goes into the screener and cover the current results and the results of 7 years of backtesting.

-This work has been made possible due to the fabulous work done by the team over at our partner Stock Rover, who have created a stock research and screening platform that won our in-depth Best Stock Screener Review for the last 2 years.
+This work has been made possible due to the fabulous work done by the team over at our partner Stock Rover, who has created a stock research and screening platform that won our in-depth Best Stock Screener Review for the last two years.